 Burien Just Cause Eviction.

-A landlord may also evict if the landlord or immediate family member intends to reside in the dwelling and the landlord gives at least 90 days’ notice; the landlord intends to sell the dwelling and gives at least 90 days’ notice; the landlord seeks to do substantial rehabilitation of the dwelling after obtaining permits and giving the tenant at least 120 days’ notice.
+A landlord may also evict if the landlord or immediate family member intends to reside in the dwelling and the landlord gives at least 90 days’ notice; the landlord intends to sell the dwelling and gives at least 90 days’ notice; the landlord seeks to do substantial rehabilitation of the dwelling after obtaining permits and gives the tenant at least 120 days’ notice.
 A landlord who terminates a tenancy under any of these provisions who does not carry out the stated grounds may be liable for $2,000 plus costs and attorney fees.

 There are various other enumerated less common grounds deemed just cause to terminate a tenancy.